tradingstrategy-ai/trading-strategy/docs/source/investors.rst

 Trading Strategy offers investor direct investments in algorithm trading strategies.

-* Easy user experienced Users can directly invest and withdraw from their wallet

 * Algorithms trade on decentralised exchanges across different blockchains

 * Algorithm trades real-time, based on technical analysis data, and it is likely to beat any non-professional trader doing trades themselves